dfkaye/dfkaye-blog/content/posts/first.md

 So, I turned to Hugo, made a test site, then started on this site.

-More about Hugo specific things to come in future posts.
+More about Hugo-specific things to come in future posts.